rtjk/CROSS-PQClean/README.md

 ### Test PQClean

 Install all required Python packages from `requirements.txt` then simply move inside the test folder and run the Python scripts.
 Here are some of the most essential tests:
-* `test_nistkat.py` checks the consinstency between the KATs produced by PQClean and the ones declared in the `META.yml` files.
+* `test_nistkat.py` checks the consistency between the KATs produced by PQClean and the ones declared in the `META.yml` files.
 * `test_functest.py` checks that the signatures work as expected, e.g. verifying a signed message with the wrong public key returns `-1` meaning failure.
 * `test_symbol_namespace.py` checks that the all exported symbols are properly namespaced.

 ## liboqs

-The aim of [liboqs][repo_liboqs] is to collect quantum-safe cryptographic algorithms (same as PQClean) and make them available and easy to use trough a common API and benchmarking framework.
+The aim of [liboqs][repo_liboqs] is to collect quantum-safe cryptographic algorithms (same as PQClean) and make them available and easy to use through a common API and benchmarking framework.
 The coding conventions are similar to PQClean, although less strict.

-There are two methods for including a new scheme as docmented by the Wiki: either add it directly ore use the handy "copy-from-upstream" functionality (chosen here).
+There are two methods for including a new scheme as documented by the Wiki: either add it directly or use the handy "copy-from-upstream" functionality (chosen here).
 After inclusion liboqs can be compiled and CROSS benchmarked against other signature schemes.

 ### Copy from upstream